Disinherited and Disempowered, Kashmiris Have No Option but to Resist

 Creation of Kashmir

 In 1947, when the British left the subcontinent, the Princely State of Jammu and Kashmir, as it was known, became independent.
 It had an unpopular Hindu monarchy ruling over a mostly Muslim population.
 Forced to decide between a Muslim-majority Pakistan and a Hindu-majority India, the Hindu ruler chose India without seeking the consent of his subjects.
 Nevertheless, Kashmir’s accession to India was limited to matters of defense, external affairs, and communication.
 Soon war over the region broke out between India and Pakistan, and the U.N.
-Security Council called for a ceasefire and referendum in Jammu and Kashmir to determine its final status.
+Security Council called for a ceasefire and a referendum in Jammu and Kashmir to determine its final status.

 At that time and even now, most Kashmiris would have preferred to stay independent, but a small class of Kashmiri politicians endorsed the Hindu ruler’s decision after seeking guarantees from Indian leaders that Kashmir would have autonomy within the Indian Union and India would preserve the demographic character of the state.